YaoXinZhi/Cancer-Alterome/README.md

 - `3. biocjson_to_pubtator.py` provides PubTator format conversion of BiocJson format files.
 This conversion step is necessary due to the pipeline design where the PubTator format is used for subsequent data processing.

-- `4. biocjson_to_jounral_info.py` is used to extract the journal information corresponding to the article from the BiocJson format file, including the journal name, the year of publication, and so on.
+- `4. biocjson_to_jounral_info.py` is used to extract the journal information of the article from the BiocJson format file, e.g. journal name, the year of publication.

 ### 2. Named Entity Recognition and Normalization.
 The `NamedEntityRecognization` folder contains 6 scripts with the following usage guidelines.